beknazar09/TowerOfHanoi/README.md

 # TowerOfHanoi
 Our game was created with java

-And there is a link to game
+And there is a link to the game

 [TowerOfHanoi](http://github.com)